openharmony/docs/en/application-dev/task-management/efficiency-resources-apply-dev-guide.md

 To upgrade your application as a privileged application, you must evaluate your service requirements and submit a request to the application center.
 The application center will determine whether to accept the request based on the conditions.

+## Constraints
+Only system applications can request efficiency resources.

 ## Available APIs

 **Table 1** Main APIs for efficiency resources